 Northrop Grumman Systems Corporation, San Diego, California, is being awarded a $10,474,708 cost plus fixed fee contract for logistics in support of the Vertical Takeoff and Landing Tactical Unmanned Aerial Vehicle (VTUAV) MQ-8B Fire Scout system.
 Logistic support services includes: logistics management, maintenance support, supply support, air vehicle transportation, training services, logistics management information, technical data updates, flight operations and deployment support.
 The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.

 Quantum Dynamics Incorporated, McLean, Virginia, was awarded a $10 million firm-fixed-price contract.
 The award will provide for the information technology services to the U.S. National Guard nationwide.
 The National Guard Bureau, Lansing, Michigan, is the contracting activity.

-Honeywell International Incorporated, Clearwater, Florida, was awarded an approximate $141 million firm-fixed-price contract for inertial navigation units for several end items, including the Bradley, Knight and howitzer.
+Unified Business Technologies, Troy, Michigan, was awarded a $42 million firm-fixed-price level-of-effort contract for information technology services for the Corporate Information Office/G-6.
 The U.S. Army Contracting Command, Warren, Michigan, is the contracting activity.